21 Top-Rated Day Trips from London, England

 Address: Studio Tour Drive, Leavesden, Watford, Hertfordshire

-Not only is there a great beach and the charmingly retro Palace Pier loaded with old-fashioned penny arcades and entertainments, but Brighton also boasts many fun things to do.
+Not only is there a great beach and the charmingly retro Palace Pier loaded with old-fashioned penny arcades and entertainment, but Brighton also boasts many fun things to do.
 Highlights include shopping in the historic Lanes, eating fish and chips on the seafront, or spending time on the beaches.

 The prime tourist attraction is the famous Royal Pavilion & Garden.
 This stunning structure was built for George IV and is pure frothy fantasy, a multi-domed and minareted faux-Indian palace faced in cream-colored tiles.

-The interior is equally exotic and is furnished in Chinese wallpapers, silks, bamboo and lacquer furniture, and Oriental-themed art.
+The interior is equally exotic and is furnished with Chinese wallpapers, silks, bamboo and lacquer furniture, and Oriental-themed art.
 The chandelier in the banqueting hall is a glittering tower held in place by a dragon.

 Address: 4/5 Pavilion Buildings, Brighton, East Sussex

-The Elizabethan market town of Stratford-upon-Avon is known primarily as the birthplace of William Shakespeare.
+One hundred miles northwest of London, the Elizabethan market town of Stratford-upon-Avon is known primarily as the birthplace of William Shakespeare.
 But even without this famous poet and playwright, its importance as a stage and research center for his works, Stratford-upon-Avon is worth visiting for its charming half-timbered homes and the historic Stratford-upon-Avon Canal.

 Most tourists come here, however, to follow in the footsteps of Shakespeare, visiting his well-preserved birthplace and several other homes of those associated with him.
 About a mile from the town center is the lovely thatched cottage of Shakespeare's wife, Anne Hathaway, with its cottage garden.